 In 1940, Hungary annexed Sighet and the Wiesels were among the Jewish families forced to live in ghettoes.
 In May 1944, Nazi Germany, with Hungary's agreement, forced Jews living in Sighet to be deported to the Auschwitz-Birkenau concentration camp in Nazi-occupied Poland.
 At the age of 15, Wiesel and his entire family were sent to Auschwitz as part of the Holocaust, which took the lives of more than 6 million Jews.
 Wiesel was sent to Buna Werke labor camp, a sub-camp of Auschwitz III-Monowitz, with his father where they were forced to work under deplorable, inhumane conditions.
 They were transferred to other Nazi camps and force marched to Buchenwald where his father died after being beaten by a German soldier, just three months before the camp was liberated.
 Wiesel’s mother and younger sister Tzipora also died in the Holocaust.
 Elie was freed from Buchenwald in 1945.
 Of his relatives, only he and his older sisters Beatrice and Hilda survived.

 Wiesel went on to study at the Sorbonne in France from 1948-51 and took up journalism, writing for French and Israeli publications.
-His friend and colleague François Mauriac encouraged him to write about his experiences in the camps; Wiesel would publish in Yiddish the memoir And the World Would Remain Silent in 1956.
+His friend and colleague François Mauriac, a French Nobel Laureate for Literature, encouraged him to write about his experiences in the camps; Wiesel would publish in Yiddish the memoir And the World Would Remain Silent in 1956.
 The book was shortened and published in France as La Nuit, and as Night for English readers in 1960.
-The memoir became an acclaimed bestseller, translated into many languages, and is considered a seminal work on the terrors of the Holocaust.
+The memoir eventually became an acclaimed bestseller, translated into many languages, and is considered a seminal work on the terrors of the Holocaust.